Language

 Precise Size Controls

-Adjust width and height independently from 1 to 500 pixels using sliders or direct number input.
+Set width and height independently from 1 to 500px with sliders or number inputs, and lock the aspect ratio for proportional scaling.

 Color Customization